 Some investments give the issuer the option to call or redeem an investment before its maturity date.
-If an issuer calls or redeems an investment during a time of declining interest rates, a fund or account might have to reinvest the proceeds in an investment offering a lower yield, and therefore it might not benefit from any increase in value as a result of declining interest rates.
+If an issuer calls or redeems an investment during a time of declining interestrates, a fund or account might have to reinvest the proceeds in an investment offering a lower yield, and therefore it might not benefit from any increase in value as a result of declining interest rates.

-Actions by governmental entities may also impact certain instruments in which the funds and accounts invest.
-For example, certain instruments in which a fund or account may invest rely in some fashion upon LIBOR.
-LIBOR is an average interest rate, determined by the ICE Benchmark Administration, that banks charge one another for the use of short-term money.
-The United Kingdom's Financial Conduct Authority, which regulates LIBOR, has announced plans to phase out the use of LIBOR by the end of 2021.
-On November 30, 2020, the administrator of LIBOR announced a delay in the phase out of a majority of the U.S. dollar LIBOR publications until June 30, 2023, with the remainder of LIBOR publications to still end at the end of 2021.
-There remains uncertainty regarding the future utilization of LIBOR and the nature of any replacement rate, and any potential effects of the transition away from LIBOR on the funds and accounts or on certain instruments in which the funds or accounts invest are not known.
-The transition process may involve, among other things, increased volatility or illiquidity in markets for instruments that currently rely on LIBOR, particularly insofar as the documentation governing such instruments does not include "fall back" provisions addressing the transition from LIBOR.
+The London Interbank Offered Rate ("LIBOR") historically has been and currently is used extensively in the U.S. and globally as a "benchmark" or "reference rate" for various commercial and financial contracts, including corporate and municipal bonds, bank loans, asset-backed and mortgage related securities, interest rate swaps and other derivatives.
+The United Kingdom's Financial Conduct Authority, which regulates LIBOR, has announced plans to phase out the use of LIBOR.
+Certain U.S. dollar LIBOR publications were discontinued at the end of 2021, while the remainder are expected to end by mid-2023.
+Certain instruments in which the funds or accounts may invest have begun to rely on the Secured Overnight Financing Rate (SOFR), which is a volume-weighted median of borrowing rates from the Treasury repurchase agreement market.
+There remains uncertainty regarding the future utilization of LIBOR and SOFR and other replacement rates, and the potential effects of the transition away from LIBOR on the funds and accounts or on certain instruments in which the funds or accounts invest are not known.
+The transition process may involve, among other things, increased volatility or illiquidity in markets for instruments that currently rely on LIBOR, particularly in so far as the documentation governing such instruments does not include "fall back" provisions addressing the transition from LIBOR.
 With respect to most LIBOR-based instruments in which a fund or account may invest, the pricing and other terms governing the adoption of any successor rate are expected to limit or eliminate the direct effect of the transition to a successor rate on the value of such instruments.
 However, uncertainty and volatility arising from the transition may result in a reduction in the value of certain LIBOR-based instruments held by the funds or accounts or reduce the effectiveness of related transactions such as hedges.
 Any such effects of the transition away from LIBOR, as well as other unforeseen effects, could result in losses to the funds or accounts.
+The shift to SOFR from LIBOR also brings pricing challenges for borrowers and loan issuers, who prefer exposure to credit benchmarks that will adjust to shifts in credit market conditions.
+SOFR is based on the U.S. repurchase agreement market, which has no credit risk and may fall during times of stress.
+LIBOR, by contrast, measures bank borrowing costs and rises during periods of stress.
+Lenders are adapting by pricing loans with a spread to SOFR.
+However, there are risks that this spread could underprice risks if there are unexpected periods of credit stress.